Shakir Gatiatullin: Biography

 By decree of the Presidium of the Supreme Soviet of the USSR "On conferring the title of Hero of the Soviet Union to generals, officers, sergeants and privates of the Red Army" dated 15 January 1944 for "exemplary performance of combat missions of the high command on the front of the fight against the German invaders and the courage and heroism shown at the same time" Guard Senior Sergeant Shakir Gatiatullin was awarded the title of Hero of the Soviet Union with the Order of Lenin and the Gold Star medal number 3011.

-He was also awarded the Order of the Red Star and other medals.

-Demobilized after the end of the war, he worked as a driller at "Туймазыбурнефть" drilling office No. 1, then as a senior mechanic in the drilling department.
+Demobilized after the end of the war, he worked as a driller at Tuymazyburneft drilling office No. 1, then as a senior mechanic in the drilling department.
 He died on 21 July 1972 and was buried in Oktyabrsky.